matari/RooTasker/README.md

 ## Getting Started

-1. Open the RooTasker panel in VS Code's activity bar
+1. Open the Roo+ panel in VS Code's activity bar
 2. Switch between the "Scheduled Tasks" and "Watchers" tabs
 3. Click "Add Schedule" or "Add Watcher" to create new automations
 4. Configure your automation parameters and save